firstneverrest/Vue.js-Learning/README.md

 ## Directives

 Vue directives is a special word that can only appear in the form of a prefixed HTML attribute to add more functionality.
+For example: v-on:click, @click (You can use either v-on: or @ to refer to Vue directive)

 ```
 <element